 How Do I Know If My SSD Is Corrupted

-Although SSD is better than HDD in some ways, the problem on it is not rare.
+Although SSD is better than HDD in some ways, the problem with it is not rare.
 If the SSD has the following five significant symptoms, it is likely to corrupt or damage.
-Them, you may need to repair SSD.
-So how do you know if your SSD is corrupted?
+Then, you may need to repair the SSD.
+Below are the common symptoms of SSD is dead or corrupted.

 If some files on SSD are unreadable, the data is in a bad block.
 And you can't copy the files.